CITY COMPETITION

 Three titles, one city identity

-By 2025, Yorkshire Junior Hundred Finals Day had become a familiar date for Sheffield teams.
-This year marked the city’s return after a gap, with Sharrow Stars qualifying through the Sheffield Junior Hundred and travelling to Bradford to represent the city once again.
+Yorkshire Junior Hundred Finals Day 2025 marked Sheffield’s return to the county stage after a year away, with Sharrow Stars qualifying through the Sheffield Junior Hundred and travelling to Park Avenue, Bradford, to represent the city once again.

 What happens around the games

-Between matches, the atmosphere was relaxed and social.
-Players spoke to each other on the outfield, coaches stood together on the boundary, and volunteers moved between games keeping the day running smoothly.
+Between matches, the atmosphere at Bradford Park Avenue was relaxed and social.
+Players mixed on the outfield, coaches stayed close to the boundary, and volunteers kept the schedule moving as planned.

-For many players, this was their first time travelling to represent a city rather than a school or club side.
-That change mattered.
-Wearing city colours, spending the whole day together and being part of a county event added a different level of responsibility and pride.
+For many players, it was their first experience travelling to represent a city rather than a school or club side.
+Wearing city colours and spending the full day together added a different sense of responsibility to the occasion.

 Learning on and off the field